Ribelio/couchtube/README.md

 ### Uploading Custom JSON

 Within the CouchTube application, click the settings icon (gear icon) to submit a URL pointing to your custom JSON file.
 This URL should contain the JSON with channels and videos you want CouchTube to use.

-### Channel Editor

-CouchTube includes a built-in editor at `/editor` for managing channels and videos directly in the browser.
-You can add, edit, and delete channels and videos, as well as import/export your configuration as JSON.

 ---